 Are you interested in creating your own application on iOS and Android?
 Check our IMS Media Player.

-Popular Cross Platform Frameworks
+Popular Cross Platform Mobile App Development Frameworks

 After we established what multi-platform app development is, let's focus on the framework that will be used to write the codebase for our application.
 Market is filled with multiple options, so it is hard to decide which one is the best mobile development platform.
 In the following paragraphs I will introduce you to two of the most popular ones – React Native and Flutter.

-React Native Overview
+Cross platform mobile app development - React Native Overview

 React Native is the most popular open-source framework developed by Facebook that allows coders to work on app development for iOS and Android using a single codebase written primarily in JavaScript and React.
-It is estimated that around 31,000 apps have been created using this technology as of recent years.
+It is estimated that around 32,000 apps have been created using this technology as of recent years.

 Pros:

-• JavaScript language
+- JavaScript language

-• Native UI components
+- Native UI components

-• Strong Facebook support
+- Strong Facebook support

-• Large developer community
+- Large developer community

 Cons:

-• Performance limitations with complex animations or high-performance apps
+- Performance limitations with complex animations or high-performance apps

 The fact that React Native is built on JavaScript is one of its biggest advantages over other frameworks.
 JS is one of the most widely used programming languages in the world, which means that the community around it is huge.